Moving to Granada, Spain

 When we asked expats and global nomads about the quality of medical care in Granada, they replied:

 "I would say medical care is excellent.
-For chronic medical conditions, it may be difficult to get an insurance and they will have to pay more. there are other expats with chronic condtions who are able to get private insurance," wrote one expat living in Granada.
+For chronic medical conditions, it may be difficult to get an insurance and they will have to pay more. there are other expats with chronic condtions who are able to get private insurance," commented one expat who moved to Granada.

 What are medical services in Granada like?